efancher/rickandmorty-tests/README.md

 - Parametric API tests
 - Page Object Model for UI

+## Sample output
+Sample output is in test_run.output

 ## To Do
 # Fix GA and Docker support
 # Longer running tests that click multiple links